How Can Homeowners Getting Supplemental Security Income (SSI) or Social Security Disability (SSDI) Increase Their Income?

 Learn how disabled homeowners can increase cash flow without debt and still keep their SSDI and SSI disability benefits.

 Whether receiving Social Security Disability (SSDI) or Supplemental Security Income (SSI), living on a fixed income can be difficult and the choices for a disabled person to increase income are limited.
-One of the few—and for some disabled homeowners— best options is a reverse mortgage.
+One of the few, and for some disabled homeowners best, options is a reverse mortgage.

 What is a reverse mortgage?

 Here’s the reason: With a reverse mortgage you are borrowing money and incurring a debt that must be repaid when you no longer live in the home.
 Because the money must be repaid, the money received is a bona fide (true) loan and is not considered income for SSI benefit calculation.
 Additionally, a debt is not a resource and the home you live in does not lose its excluded status when your resources are counted up.
-(Do note, though, if you save the reverse mortgage payments and have the money on hand in months after it is received, it does count toward the SSI resource limits in those subsequent months.)
+(Do note, though, if you save the reverse mortgage payments and have the money on hand in the month after it is received, it does count toward the SSI resource limits in those subsequent months.)

 Of course, a reverse mortgage is not for everyone, but if you think it might be for you, Disability Advisor suggests that you shop around with various financial institutions to see what might work best for you and, of course, that you fully understand all papers you sign before entering into any agreement.
+If needed, consult with a real estate attorney and/or a financial advisor to be sure that a reverse mortgage is the right choice for you.